 There are two main costs that you need to pay for your Dutch health insurance:

-› The "own risk" amount (eigen risico), which is an annual amount that you must pay out of your own pocket for some treatments and medicines before health insurance will cover the rest.
-In 2016 and 2017 the eigen risico is up to a maximum of 385 euros.
+- The "own risk" amount (eigen risico), which is an annual amount that you must pay out of your own pocket for some treatments and medicines before your health insurance will cover the rest.
+In 2018 the eigen risico is up to a maximum of 385 euros.
 If you do not have any medical costs in a year then you pay no eigen risico.

 What happens if I don’t take out health insurance?

-If you do not take out basic Dutch health insurance within four months, and the government becomes aware that you are not covered, then you will receive a letter from Zorginstituut Nederland asking to you to sign up for health insurance within three months.
+- If you do not take out basic Dutch health insurance within four months, and the government becomes aware that you are not covered, then you will receive a letter from the CAK asking to you to sign up for health insurance within three months.

-If you still haven’t obtained health insurance within nine months of the first letter, then the Zorginstituut will register you with an insurer on your behalf and they will deduct the monthly premium from your salary.
+- If you still haven’t obtained health insurance within nine months of the first letter, then the CAK will register you with an insurer on your behalf and they will deduct the monthly premium from your salary.

-If you are uncertain if you need to take out health insurance in the Netherlands then you can contact the Sociale Verzekeringsbank to check whether your circumstances require you to have Dutch health insurance.
+If you are uncertain about whether you need to take out health insurance in the Netherlands then you can contact the Sociale Verzekeringsbank to check whether your circumstances require you to have Dutch health insurance.

 If you become sick and you have no (Dutch or foreign) health insurance to cover treatment in the Netherlands, then you must pay for medical costs yourself.